 SimplyFixIt customers near Merseyside

 We Fix MacBooks, iPads, iPhones and Windows laptops for people from all over the country, including near Merseyside.
 Chances are that you live close to one of our customers already.
-Here is a map of the people that we have helped recently, who live near Merseyside They have posted us their device.
+Here is a map of the people1, who live near Merseyside, that we have helped recently.
+They have posted us their device.
 We have fixed it, and returned it by overnight insured courier.

 Send your device to us via Royal Mail Special Delivery, which should provide you with adequate insurance.
 We will fix it and return it to you without any fuss.

 Choose an iPad

 Merseyside ( MUR-zee-syde) is a metropolitan county in North West England, with a population of 1.38 million.
 It encompasses the metropolitan area centred on both banks of the lower reaches of the Mersey Estuary and comprises five metropolitan boroughs: Knowsley, St Helens, Sefton, Wirral, and the city of Liverpool.
 Merseyside, which was created on 1 April 1974 as a result of the Local Government Act 1972, takes its name from the River Mersey.